 Medical assistants (MAs) work with a wide range of patients on a daily basis.
-Talking to patients is one of the most crucial parts of the job and is important to a patient’s overall care and well-being.
+Communicating with a patient is one of the most crucial parts of the job and is important to a patient’s overall care and well-being.

-By understanding how to talk to patients and what needs they have, a medical assistant will provide patients with the care they both need and deserve.
+By understanding how to communicate with a patient and what needs they have, a medical assistant will provide patients with the care they both need and deserve.

-For a medical assistant, improving communication skills and learning how to talk with patients involves both verbal and nonverbal communication.
+For a medical assistant, improving communication skills and learning how to talk with patients in a medical office involves both verbal and nonverbal communication.
 A medical assistant’s goal is to use communication that creates a comfortable atmosphere for patients.
 Even bad news should be communicated in a positive way.

 The medical assistant should look patients in the eyes when talking with them and listen carefully.
 The medical assistant should also be aware of nonverbal communication, giving a positive and open signal to patients.